Open Source Projects

 techniques in Ruby.
 E.g. you can specify blocks to be executed after methods

 of specific classes are called.
 I wrote an introduction blog post.

 The Rails Beginner Cheat Sheet is just what it sounds like - a simple cheat sheet for people starting to learn rails.
 Through my coaching at Rails Girls Berlin and in the project group I noticed that there are several questions being asked over and over again and certain commands that are hard to remember.
 So I went looking for cheat sheets but returned unsatisfied.
 Most cheat sheets were not made for beginners, they lacked explanations and were far too technical.

-I like to go to numerous community events - be it user groups, conferences or just a get together - whatever.
-As such I sometimes hang around Open Tech School events or user groups.
+I like to go to numerous community events, be it user groups, conferences or just a get together.
 Communities listed here, are the ones I'm actively involved with.

-Together with Thilo and Nico I organize the Ruby User Group Berlin and have been doing so since ~November 2012.
-This entails finding a location/host, picking talks, keeping the website up to date, some moderation etc. And of course it entails a lot of fun.
+I organize the Ruby User Group Berlin and have been doing so since ~November 2012.
+This entails finding a location/host, picking talks, keeping the website up to date, moderation etc. And of course it entails a lot of fun.
 For me RUG-Bs are always too short as I want to talk to everyone but never can.
-RUG-Bs are on the first Thursday of every month (may be moved if that is a holiday).

 I'm a regular coach at Rails Girls Berlin events, such as beginner/advanced workshops and hackdays, since summer 2012.
-I also used to give the introduction presentation.
 Moreover I coach a weekly project group, the rubycorns, together with Til since march 2013 and we develop rorganize.it.